mtstickney/mtstickney.github.com/content/blog/20160127-babble_integration.md

 >
 >  "But I like it
 >  "Because it is bitter,
->  "And because is is my heart."
+>  "And because it is my heart."
 > -- Stephen Crane, "In the Desert"

 ## Note on the series